 3.2 Reassigned Time and Faculty Small Grant Awards

+Reassigned time awards release awardees from other duties, providing time for research, scholarly, and creative activities.
+Faculty small grants are monetary awards to facilitate RSCA activities.
+They may be used for student assistance, minor equipment or materials & supplies, or travel to advance RSCA activities.

 Reassigned time and faculty small grants will be awarded through a competitive process at the college level.
 Each college will be allocated support from Academic Affairs for reassigned time and faculty small grant applications.
 Colleges may supplement this amount with their own funds.

+Text proposed by FPCC:

 Awards may be used for reassigned time, faculty small grant, or a combination of both equivalent to the vacant rate for up to 4 WTU per academic year.
 Applications for more than 3 WTU require additional justification in the application.

+Alternative 1:

+Awards may be used for reassigned time, faculty small grant, or a combination of both equivalent to the vacant rate for up to 3 WTU per academic year.

+Alternative 2:

+Awards may be used for reassigned time, faculty small grant, or a combination of both equivalent to the vacant rate for up to 6 WTU per academic year.
+Applications for more than 3 WTU require additional justification in the application.
+Should more than 3 WTU of reassigned time be awarded, the awardee can choose to take the reassigned time all in one semester or distribute the reassigned time over two semesters.

 3.2.1.
 College faculty councils shall: